CACTUS Journal Policies

 • Meet authorship standards - authorship reflects substantial contribution; all authors approve the final manuscript and take responsibility for integrity

-• Disclose competing interests and funding - disclose financial and non-financial interests; specify funders’ roles
+• Disclose competing interests and funding - both financial and non-financial interests should be disclosed, and the role of funders should be specified where relevant

-• Comply with ethical oversight - confirm approvals/consent where relevant and protect privacy and confidential data.
+• Comply with ethical oversight - authors must confirm approvals and consent where applicable and protect privacy and confidential data

-• Support transparency - provide data availability statements where feasible; retain data/materials for verification when ethically possible
+• Support transparency - authors are encouraged to provide data availability statements where feasible and to retain data or materials for verification where ethically possible

-• Correct the record - cooperate with editors on corrections or retractions if needed
+• Correct the record - authors are expected to cooperate with editors on corrections or retractions if needed

 Ethical Oversight

 CACTUS is committed to the highest ethical standards in scientific research.
-While we do not automatically require an ethics committee opinion for all submissions, the following guidelines apply to ensure academic integrity.
+While an ethics committee opinion is not automatically required for every submission, the following principles apply in order to support academic integrity.

-Authors bear full responsibility for adhering to the ethical norms of their respective institutions and fields.
-By submitting a manuscript, authors confirm that their study was conducted ethically, in compliance with academic standards, and any use of copyrighted instruments, datasets, or third-party materials must be appropriately licensed and cited.
+Authors bear full responsibility for complying with the ethical standards of their institutions, disciplines, and research fields.
+By submitting a manuscript, authors confirm that the study was conducted ethically and in accordance with relevant academic standards.
+Any use of copyrighted instruments, datasets, or third-party materials must be properly licensed and appropriately cited.

 Authors must confirm that informed consent was obtained where relevant and that privacy and confidentiality were protected.
-Where ethical approval is required, authors must provide the name of the approving body and reference number (or a justified explanation if formal approval was not required).
+Where formal ethical approval was required, authors must provide the name of the approving body and the reference number, or a justified explanation where formal approval was not necessary.

-The Editorial Board reserves the right to request supporting documentation, such as ethics committee approvals or declarations of consent, whenever the nature of the research raises specific ethical concerns.
+The Editorial Board reserves the right to request supporting documentation, including ethics approvals or declarations of consent, whenever the nature of the research raises specific ethical concerns.

 Editorial Independence